 In Addition to the users managed by LANTIME itself, a Radius or TACACS connection can be used to authenticate users.
 This configuration is also located in the User Administration under Add External Authentication Server.
-Look at Figure 7.15 for the input options.
+Look at Figure 7.14 for the input options.
 You have to enable External Authentication first.
-Afterwards, choose radius or TACACS+ from the drop down menu and insert the hostname, the previously exchanged key and the correct port.
-From now on, you are able to login with the external authentication mechanism.
+Afterwards, choose radius or TACACS+ from the drop down menu and insert the hostname, the pre shared secret and the right port.
+From now on, you are ready to login with the external authentication mechanism.
 At first the system checks the external server for the user.
 If no user exists with that credentials, the system checks the local users.
-It is described in "LTOS Management and Monitoring $\rightarrow$ Via Web GUI $\rightarrow$ External Authentication Options" how to configure the external authentication server.
+It is described in "LTOS Management and Monitoring ->Via Web GUI -> External Authentication Options" how to configure the external authentication server.